bogeeee/restfuncs/readme.md

 **Serve** a REST API for your **plain functions** and seamlessly **RPC-call** them from the client (browser).

-Tired of handcrafting every server API method + fetch / ajax request + (forgotten) error handling over and over ??
+Tired of handcrafting every server API method + fetch / ajax request + (forgotten) error handling over and over?
 How about this:

 ## Usage